sethrock/AppointmentManager-1/CalendarAudit1.0.md

 ## Executive Summary

-**Current Status: AUTHENTICATION FAILURE**
+**Current Status: ✅ FULLY FUNCTIONAL**
-The Google Calendar integration is properly implemented but currently non-functional due to an expired/invalid refresh token.
-All environment variables are present, but the authentication fails with `invalid_grant` error.
+The Google Calendar integration has been successfully restored and is working properly.
+Authentication has been fixed with a new refresh token, and all appointment lifecycle events are creating, updating, and moving calendar events as designed.

 ---